sadeghesfahani/Shopify/README.md

 ## Frontend
-to get the most out of shoping API, React Js has been used, with this architecture frontend can easily adapt to whatever device we prefere to have our shop on. if you wanna stick to the original frontend provided by the project follow the few line below, otherwise jump intp API guidence to save your time. to install React library open your terminal and head to
+to get the most out of shoping API, React Js has been used, with this architecture frontend can easily adapt to whatever device we prefere to have our shop on. if you wanna stick to the original frontend provided by the project follow the few line below, otherwise jump into API guidence to save your time.

->project dir/frontend
+first thing first, you need to [download](https://nodejs.org/en/) and install node.js to provide you with `npm`. to install React library open your terminal and head into
+>project-dir/frontend